Arizona Charter School Program Mission:

-Arizona Charter Schools (AZ CSP) and Arizona School Districts
+Arizona Charter Schools (AZ CSP) and State Approved Authorizers Including Arizona School Districts

-Arizona Schools Districts have the authority to authorize charter schools under AES § 15-183.
-In order to qualify for the AZ CSP startup grant, the school district must adhere to the following conditions:
+State approved authorizers which include Arizona school districts have the authority to authorize charter schools under ARS § 15-183.
+In order to qualify for the AZ CSP startup grant, the state approved authorizer must adhere to the following conditions:

-- It may not authorize the schools and serve as its governing body at the same time.
+- It may not authorize a charter school(s) and serve as its governing body at the same time.

-- The school district may authorize an autonomous, not for profit charter entity whose governing body is separate and apart from the school district.
+- The state approved authorizer shall authorize an autonomous, not for profit charter entity whose governing body is wholly separate and apart from the school district.

-- Neither the school district governing body nor its administration shall manage any aspect of the charter school’s operation; i.e., the charter school’s policies, its instructional program its business/financial operation and its HR
+- Neither the school district governing body nor its administration shall manage any aspect of the charter school’s operation; i.e., the charter school’s policies, its instructional program, its business/financial operation or its personnel.

-The school district may lease facility space and/or land space to the charter school.
+The state approved authorizer may lease facility space and/or land space to the charter school.

 2015-2017 Application Documents